katanemo/arch/README.md

 # Dev setup

 ## Pre-commit
 Use instructions at [pre-commit.com](https://pre-commit.com/#install) to set it up for your machine.
-Once installed make sure github hooks are setup, so that when you upstream your change.
+Once installed make sure github hooks are setup, so that when you upstream your change pre-commit hooks can run and validate your change.
 Follow command below to setup github hooks,

 ```sh
 ➜  intelligent-prompt-gateway git:(main) ✗ pre-commit install